Cat Arthritis: Early Signs and Simple Home Changes That May Help

 • Sleeping in different places that feel warmer, softer, or easier to reach

-If you’re recognizing your cat in this list, that does not mean you missed something obvious.
+If you recognize your cat in this list, that does not mean you missed something obvious.
 Cats are subtle on purpose.
 Noticing now is still a very good catch.

-Call a veterinarian urgently (same day) if you notice any of the following:
+Call a veterinarian urgently, ideally the same day, if you notice any of the following:

 Sudden inability to walk or stand